pratibak/ai_diet_plan/README.md

 7. **Add Health Info**: Select any health conditions and enter allergies if any
 8. **Generate Plan**: Click the "Generate Diet Plan" button
 9. **View Results**: Browse your personalized 7-day meal plan with detailed nutritional information

+### Nutrition Analyzer

+1. Switch the sidebar toggle to **Nutrition Analyzer**.
+2. The IFCT 2017 food composition database loads automatically; no upload required.
+3. Search the database from the sidebar or review the sample foods list.
+4. Add foods one by one or paste multiple lines in bulk.
+5. Click **Analyze** to generate calorie and macro totals, micronutrients, warnings, and a downloadable JSON report.

 ## Example User Inputs